Momments8888/lifelens-legal/privacy.md

   Settings -> Location AND grant "Allow all the time" in the system prompt - it powers automatic "capture this moment?" and "you just left..." nudges, and you can turn it off at any time.
-- **Health data (only if you connect Health Connect or Apple Health):** steps, distance walked, and active calories.
-This data is read via the Android Health Connect / iOS HealthKit APIs and pulled only when you have granted explicit permission.
-Health data is never shared with third parties and never used for advertising.
 - **Usage information:** in-app actions (memories created, questions asked) used solely to power the app's core features, to show you your own usage statistics, and to help you find your own memories through search.